Syn-Nine/gar-lang/ARCHITECTURE.md

 # Architecture

-This document describes how the organization and functionality of the Gar language repo.
+This document describes the organization and functionality of the Gar language repo.

 ## Files